Introduction

 - Do these platforms implement the Breeding API BrAPI specification?

-- If not, are they MIAPPE-compliant and do they enable automated data exchange?
+- If not, are they MIAPPE-compliant?
+Do they enable automated data exchange?

 Solutions